Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     ncn-w001# git clone https://api-gw-service-nmn.local/vcs/cray/uan-config-management.git
     ```

-4. Change to the uan-config-management directory.
+4. Change to the `uan-config-management` directory.

     ```bash
-    ncn-w001# cd uanconfig-management
+    ncn-w001# cd uan-config-management
     ```

-5. Edit the host\_vars/<xname\>/customer\_net.yml file and configure the values as needed.
+5. Edit the `host_vars/XNAME/customer_net.yml` file and configure the values as needed.

     To set up CAN: